-Dublin Rape Crisis Centre Relevant Person for Child Protection is the Head of Therapy Vivienne Carson.
-The relevant person is the first point of contact in respect of the Child Safeguarding Statement and holds the responsibility for ensuring that child welfare and protection concerns that meet the criteria are referred to Tusla.
-The relevant person was appointed given the Head of Therapy is the Main Designated Liaison Person (DLP) and the head of the department that has most engagement directly with Children.
-The relevant person/ main DLP main tains a list of mandated persons within DRCC which is updated regularly.
+Dublin Rape Crisis Centre Relevant Person for Child Protection is the Therapy Services Manager, Yvonne Barnewall The relevant person is the first point of contact in respect of the Child Safeguarding Statement and holds the responsibility for ensuring that child welfare and protection concerns that meet the criteria are referred to Tusla.
+The relevant person was appointed given the Therapy Service Manager is the Main Designated Liaison Person (DLP) and the head of the department that has most engagement directly with Children.
+The relevant person/ main DLP maintains a list of mandated persons within DRCC which is updated regularly.

 If there is a change to the Relevant Person, the Child Safeguarding Statement will be updated to reflect this.
-The DLP team of staff (Head of Therapy, Therapy Manager, Helpline Manager and Accompaniment Manager) will be responsible for reviewing and updating the Child Safeguarding Statement.
+The DLP team of staff (Therapy Manager, Helpline Manager and Accompaniment Manager) will be responsible for reviewing and updating the Child Safeguarding Statement.